 If you are taking any medication regularly, it’s possible that your physician can either suggest a substitute or adjust the dosage to relieve your symptoms of dry mouth.
-If this is not possible or has already been tried, here are some other things you can do:
+If this is not possible or has already been tried, here are some other tips for dry mouth care in Bensalem, PA:

 - Sip fluids frequently.
 This is particularly helpful during meals.
 Make sure what you drink does not contain sugar and isn’t acidic, as these will both increase your risk of tooth decay.
 All sodas, including diet varieties, should be avoided, as they are acidic and attack the tooth surface.